Rafiki’s Planet Watch at Disney’s Animal Kingdom

 Some information is available that discusses the importance of not hurting our pollinators, especially bees.

-Lastly, there’s a small gift shop area at Rafiki’s Planet Watch.
-This area is located in a covered space across from Affection Section right before you walk inside Conservation Station.
+Lastly, Rafiki’s Planet Watch has a small gift shop.
+It is located in a covered space across from the Affection Section, right before you walk inside Conservation Station.
+Update: Unfortunately, on our last visit to this area, the gift shop had closed.
+This area is now just a vacant space.

 Final Thoughts on Rafiki’s Planet Watch

 We usually spend about an hour and a half at Rafiki’s Planet Watch.
-That includes the time it takes to participate in The Animation Experience.
+That includes the time it takes to participate in The Animation Experience, which is not to be missed.

-If you are looking for similar experiences on your vacation, you might want to try these attraction reviews:
+If you are looking for similar experiences at Disney’s Animal Kingdom, you might enjoy these attraction reviews:

-If you are interested in learning more about resort options at Disney, you might like to check out our Disney World Hotel Reviews.
+If you are interested in learning more about resort options at Disney, you might check out our Disney World Hotel Reviews.
 Some of our favorite options near the Animal Kingdom include:

 In the Comments